AdamXweb/AdamXweb.github.io/content/blog/cyberthing-trustmark/index.md

 ## Building the fake CyberThing Trustmark

+### Use of LLMs in this project

+I want to make it clear how I used LLMs and why.
+As a part-time student and having a part-time job, I don't have enough time to look into projects or ideas I have.
+As such, being a first-time user of LLMs, I was able to get a one month trial of the Google AI Pro plan.
+Monash University does give students access to Gemini which includes the latest models, however it is limited to the web only, meaning I couldn't test in Google's Antigravity app.
+Surprisingly, the university has been very encouraging for students to use AI to assist in the brainstorming phase of projects and to help draft out any work.

+All of the development was done in a virtual machine, and I've made the choice to publish all the code on a separate GitHub account - one that i've used previously for any automated git commits - [AdamXbot](https://github.com/adamXbot/), and one that I will continue to do if any projects are created mostly with LLMs.
+I may change my view on this in the future as more AI gets baked into apps.
+I used the stock experience, with to MCP or skills, however it did prompt me to install Chrome, and it controlled the browser to 'validate' itself and take screenshots.

+That being said, I also wanted to see the capabilities of an AI for something that would have taken me about a week in my spare time to create, which shortened a functional mockup down to a day.

+I had an idea of what I wanted to create and its functionality, and the AI was carefully prompted over multiple revisions to develop a webpage to simulate how a trustmark could function.
+I did also request that for a security page it test against OWASP top 10, and XSS particularly as people would potentially be using it to create URLs to share with others.
+I used the Gemini 3 Flash model on my own account, and whilst its difficult to transparently track token usage, it did use 80% of a single daily quota, with about 5 active hours.

+As this was made with AI, I'd encourage you to inspect the entirety of the soucecode on [Github](https://github.com/adamXbot/CyberThing-Trustmark), albeit only a CSS, Javascript and HTML file.

+One interesting side note is that for fonts, it must be trained to prioritise importing a Google font from their library.
+Then again this is the only project i've used AI for, so next timee may be different?

+### Mockup to simulate consumer decision

 For this weekend project, I tried to create something that someone could theoretically fill out and stick on their IoT device.
 It's a mockup designed to include the information I, as a consumer, would find most helpful when purchasing a product.
 As such, the page has: